 UMass Amherst Acceptance Rate

-UMass Amherst admissions are selective, with a 59% acceptance rate in 2018.
-For comparison, the average acceptance rate nationally is only about 65.5%, so we’re not talking a huge difference in competition.
+UMass Amherst admissions are selective, with a 64% acceptance rate in 2019.
+For comparison, the average acceptance rate nationally is only about 65.5%, so we’re not talking a real difference in competition.

 That said, if you look at admissions statistics over the last few years, average test scores of admitted students are growing while the number of students admitted is falling.
 Like a lot of schools, it’s only going to get more difficult to get in.

 If you’re thinking of applying to college, you probably want to know what your classmates will be like, right?

 UMass gives us a lot of demographic info on their recent classes, so we can get a pretty good picture of who chooses to enroll.